Machar (Washington, D.C.)

+Belief and structure

 Machar is an inclusive community of people of all backgrounds, ages, and gender orientation, including intercultural and interfaith couples.
 The Association of Humanistic Rabbis supports an individual's right to marry someone based on love and the quality of their relationship, and the rights of rabbis to officiate and co-officiate at wedding ceremonies of people from different backgrounds.

 Machar is a member of Jewish Outreach Institute's Big Tent Judaism Coalition.
 Machar supports the 2005 statement on Conversion (Adoption) of the Association of Humanistic Rabbis that says in part, “We, the members of the Association of Humanistic Rabbis, welcome all individuals into the Jewish people who desire to link their lives with the experience of the Jewish nation/family to identify with its historic memories and to participate in its culture and future.”

 The congregation has several committees and groups, including: ranging from Social Action to Community Service to Jewish Religious Text Study.